midspiral/quorum-lemmascript/README.md

 - **Convergence (the headline)** — `countFree` is a homomorphism from participant-list concatenation to integer addition, so the heatmap is **independent of the order** edits arrive in; same-participant edits resolve last-writer-wins and converge.
 This is the formal justification for the lock-free, optimistic, no-login design.
+Now stated in full
+  generality: `heatmapPermInvariant` proves the heatmap depends only on the *multiset* of participant rows — **any** reordering, not just a two-batch swap — via the `perm(...)` spec predicate added to LemmaScript for exactly this.
 - **Invariant preservation** — `initEvent` / `addParticipant` / `setAvailability` /
   `removeParticipant`, and the op-log `replay`, all preserve the structural invariant.
 - **Faithful export** — the sparse availability codec round-trips